Eschatologue/CM_wiki/docs/spells/6th-level.md

 You create a vertical wall of whirling, razor-sharp blades made of magical energy.
 The wall appears within range and lasts for the duration.
 You can make a straight wall up to 100 feet long, 20 feet high, and 5 feet thick, or a ringed wall up to 60 feet in diameter, 20 feet high, and 5 feet thick.
 The wall provides three-quarters cover to creatures behind it, and its space is difficult terrain.

-When a creature enters the wall's area for the first time on a turn or starts its turn there, the creature must make a Dexterity Saving Throw.
+When a creature enters the wall's area for the first time on a turn or starts its turn there, the creature must make a Dexterity :d20-save: **Saving Throw**.
 On a failed save, the creature takes 6d10 slashing damage.
 On a successful save, the creature takes half as much damage.

 ### Bones of the Earth
 *6th-level Transmutation*